How Do Colleges Determine Financial Need?

 Should I Include Potential Financial Need in My College Savings Strategy?

-Planning for need-based financial aid is a lot like developing a strategy for your 529 college savings plan.
+Planning for need-based financial aid is like developing a strategy for your 529 college savings plan.
 There are enough variables and what-ifs surrounding college financial aid that it’s almost impossible to get it “just right.”

 However, what is guaranteed is the money you’ve stashed in a 529.
 Even if you can’t contribute enough to cover all costs, saving a little each month in a 529 can help offset some of the financial burden later.
 Whatever you can’t cover with your 529 funds might be able to be made up for in other forms of need-based aid to limit your estimated family contribution.

-While it’s comforting to know there are numerous sources available for college financial aid, not knowing ahead of time how much you’ll qualify for can complicate your savings strategy.
+While it’s comforting to know there are numerous sources available for college financial aid, not knowing how much you’ll qualify for ahead of time can complicate your savings strategy.

 For further guidance in planning for college costs, talk to one of our experts today to create an action plan worthy of your child’s future.